lirkwood/netdox/src/netdox/plugins/pfsense/README.md

 - **username**: The username to log into the web interface with.
 - **password**: The password to pair with *username*.
 - **host**: The FQDN of your pfSense instance.
+- **browser**: Absolute path to browser executable to use during the scraping.